 Azar was born in in Greenville, Mississippi in 1964.
 Like many other successful artists, he started young, writing songs when he was just 10 years old.
 He even had his first Nashville recording session when he was 14.
 He continued playing music while he attended college at Delta State University.
 Azar played the 1984 World's Fair in New Orleans where fellow Mississippi native, Faith Hill was in the audience as his fan.

-Azar and his "Delta Soul" style music (i.e. a combination of country, rock and blues) traveled around the southern United States performing over 200 shows a year.
+After releasing an album called Heartbreak Town that didn't match Azar's style, he and his "Delta Soul" style music (i.e. a combination of country, rock, and blues) traveled around the southern United States performing over 200 shows a year, playing country songs wherever he got the chance.
 After moving to Nashville and signing a record deal with Mercury Nashville, Azar released his debut album, Waitin' on Joe.
-His single "I Don't Have to be me 'Till Monday" reached number 2 on the country Billboard chart and the title track, "Waitin' on Joe," reached No. 1.
+His single "I Don't Have to Be Me ('til Monday)" reached number 2 on the country Billboard chart and the title track, "Waitin' on Joe," reached No. 1.
 The video for "Waitin' on Joe" features actor and Mississippi native Morgan Freeman.

 The singer's most recent album is Down at the Liquor Store which was recorded as Steve Azar & The Kings Men and released in 2018.
 It was the first album recorded at the historic Mississippi landmark, Club Ebony which is part of the B.B.
 King Museum.
 It was transformed into a recording studio just to record the album.
 How cool is that?